5o1z/kNotes/LKE/LK01/HolsteinV1/README.md

 ## Avoiding KASLR

 So in the case the kASLR is enabled, we first need to find a way to leak it.
-The overflow bug also in `module_read` function.
+The kernel has 1 GB of address space from `0xffffffff80000000 to 0xffffffffc0000000`.
+Therefore, even if KASLR is enabled, only 0x3f0 or so base addresses will be generated from 0x810 to 0xc00.
+However, the overflow bug also in `module_read` function.
 So we can use that to leak the kernel address that available after the save RIP

 ```c
     char buf[0x500];